Important Information About New Industry Approach to Text Messaging from Local Phone Numbers - Action May Be Required

 Registration involves providing information about the business (Brand Registration) and about how SMS will be used (Campaign Registration).

-Messages sent by unregistered senders will be blocked altogether.
+Messages sent from local numbers by unregistered senders will be blocked altogether.

 What do I need to do?

-If you intend to use your Phone.com local number(s) for outbound text messaging, please watch your email over the next couple of weeks for a message from us with a link to complete your registration.
+If you intend to use your Phone.com local number(s) for outbound text messaging, your account admin must log into Phone.com and visit the SMS Enrolment portal to register.

 Pass-through Costs for Outbound SMS Messaging

 The Campaign Registry will charge a one-time brand registration fee, a one-time vetting fee, and a monthly fee.
 These fees are determined and charged by The Campaign Registry, not by Phone.com, so you will incur the same cost no matter what platform you use for texting.
-For most customers, the one-time fees will total approximately $19, and the monthly fee will be approximately $1.50 (plus applicable taxes).
+Phone.com is simply passing through the charges we will incur to support text messaging.